learn-co-curriculum/phase-3-hashketball/README.md

 # Hashketball

-## Objectives
+## Learning Goals

-1. Practice building nested hashes.
+* Practice building nested hashes.
-2. Practice iterating over nested hashes.
+* Practice iterating over nested hashes.

 ## Instructions

 Great news!
 You're going to an NBA game.
 The only catch is that you've been volunteered to keep stats at the game.

-Fork and clone this lab and run the test suite to get started.
-You'll be coding your solution in `hashketball.rb`.
+Code your solution in `hashketball.rb` following the steps below.
+Use `learn` as you go to get additional information from test messages.

 ### Part 1: Building the Hash

 The first method you will define is called `game_hash`.
 This method contains and returns a hash nested in the following manner:

 * The top level of the hash has two keys: `:home`, for the home team, and `:away`, for the away team.
 * The values of the `:home` and `:away` keys are hashes.
 These hashes have the following keys:
   * `:team_name`
   * `:colors`
   * `:players`